JWarmbier/Projects/README.md

-This place is for projects which I have done.
+This place is designated for projects which I have done.